Arabic conversation class

 - Make contributions to the discussion that are relevant to the subject.

-- Form simple and complex sentences with appropriate word order.
+- Form simple sentences with appropriate word order.

 What level is the course and do I need any particular skills?

 Students should have completed Arabic 2 lower/ 2 upper or have an equivalent knowledge of the language.